This review is in no way sponsored by Literati.

 If you decide to keep any of the books your purchases will

-If you would like to give Literati a try, you can sign up with my referral code, here, and use code PNWPIXIE at check out to get your first month free.
+If you would like to give Literati a try, you can use my referral code, here, to save $5 in books when you sign up.
 Club membership is $9.95 and can be canceled at any time.

 Pin For Later: